-- 20.5 Green infrastructure is a network of high quality natural and managed green spaces and other environmental and ecological features which benefit the local community, biodiversity and the environment.
-These networks can be in either urban or rural locations and include both established green spaces and new sites.
-It also encompasses blue infrastructure such as river systems and coastal environments. - 20.6 LDP strategic policies STR4, STR6 and STR13 recognise the role that green infrastructure can play and the need to ensure that it is already in place or can be provided as and when opportunities arise.
+Green infrastructure is a network of high quality natural and managed green 12.5 spaces and other environmental and ecological features which benefit the local community, biodiversity and the date of the local community, biodiversity and the local community a

+- 12.6 LDP strategic policies STR4, STR6 and STR13 recognise the role that green infrastructure can play and the need to ensure that it is already in place or can be provided as and when opportunities arise.
 It forms part of the wider infrastructure needed to deliver sustainable development and communities.
 It benefits health and well-being, biodiversity resilience and, adds to the distinctiveness of the County.
 It exists in wide ranging forms, from the strategic level such as Wepre Park and the Dee Estuary down to the local level such as green spaces and pathways.
 A significant amount of work has been undertaken in respect of identifying and assessing green infrastructure networks in the County and identifying opportunities for enhancement as well as the provision of missing links.
-Key studies include the Green Infrastructure Framework Strategy, Flintshire Coastal Park Green Infrastructure Action Plan and the Green Infrastructure Framework for NE Wales.
-Cheshire and the Wirral. - 20.7 The green infrastructure network in Flintshire comprises: - Rivers, watercourses, valleys and floodplains: - Biodiversity interests including designated sites and the connectivity of priority habitats and species; - Trees, woodlands, and hedgerows; - Strategic and local recreational routes, cycleways and the public rights of way network; - Parks, playing fields, green play areas, and open spaces; - Common land; - Designated green spaces generally within settlement boundaries (as delineated on the proposals maps); - Growing spaces including allotments, community orchards and larger gardens; and - Holistic integrated surface water management systems such as Sustainable Urban Drainage and Water Sensitive Urban Design. - 20.8 Green infrastructure should be regarded as a single resource to be safeguarded, managed and enhanced to deliver a wide range of environmental, economic and quality of life benefits for the community.
+Key studies include the Green Infrastructure Framework Strategy, Flintshire Coastal Park Green Infrastructure Action Plan and the Green Infrastructure Framework for NE Wales, Cheshire and the Wirral. - 12.7 The green infrastructure network in Flintshire comprises: - Rivers, watercourses, valleys and floodplains: - Biodiversity interests including designated sites and the connectivity of priority habitats and species; - Trees, woodlands, and hedgerows; - Strategic and local recreational routes, cycleways and the public rights of way network; - Parks, playing fields, green play areas, and open spaces; - Common land; - Designated green spaces generally within settlement boundaries (as delineated on the proposals maps); - Growing spaces including allotments, community orchards and larger gardens; and - Holistic integrated surface water management systems such as Sustainable Urban Drainage and Water Sensitive Urban Design. - 12.8 Green infrastructure should be regarded as a single resource to be safeguarded, managed and enhanced to deliver a wide range of environmental, economic and quality of life benefits for the community.
 To this end development proposals will be expected to protect, conserve and enhance existing green infrastructure.
 Such schemes will be of an appropriate size, type and standard to ensure no fragmentation or loss of connectivity.
 In some instances it may be necessary to create new green infrastructure and create connections to the existing green infrastructure network.
 Development proposals should ensure that green infrastructure is considered as an integral part of the design process.
-The provision of all infrastructure requires the appropriate funding and investment to either improve existing infrastructure or to provide new infrastructure.
+The provision of all infrastructure requires the approprietal and investment to either improve existing infrastructure or to provide new infrastructure.
 As with other forms of infrastructure, new development may be required to provide or contribute to green infrastructure and this may extend to its future management and maintenance.

-- 20.9 Development should have regard to the social and economic benefits of having a good quality green infrastructure as well as the environmental benefits.
-Where on-site provision is not possible, contributions may be sought to make appropriate provision off site. - 20.10 Green infrastructure should be planned so that it integrates with existing rights of way and pedestrian and cycle routes (including Active Travel Routes), as well as other identified nature conservation and green space assets.
+- 12.9 Development should have regard to the social and economic benefits of having a good quality green infrastructure as well as the environmental benefits.
+Where on-site provision is not possible, contributions may be sought to make appropriate provision off site. - 12.10 Green infrastructure should be planned so that it integrates with existing rights of way and pedestrian and cycle routes (including Active Travel Routes), as well as other identified nature conservation and green space assets.
 This policy will be supported by an SPG on green infrastructure.